 Composition and Creativity

-Although a full moon will slightly effect how bright the Aurora appears, this really isn’t too much of an issue when trying to capture it.
+Although a full moon will slightly alter how bright the Aurora appears, this really isn’t too much of an issue when trying to capture it.
 Instead, use this extra brightness to your advantage and include the illuminated foreground and any shadows cast by the moon.
-Keep an eye on sites such as www.spaceweather.com, as you may find you can combine shooting the aurora with additional celestial interest, such as the Milky Way or a meteor shower.

 Keep an Eye on the Sky

-Here are some links to help you navigate Northern Lights photography:
+Here are some links to help you further your Northern Lights photography: